geoffreylitt/homepage/source/articles/2019-07-29-browser-extensions.html.md

 ## Going beyond developers' intentions

 Browser extensions have remarkably broad use cases.
-I personally use Chrome extensions that fill in my passwords, help me read Japanese kanji, simplify the visual design of Gmail, let me highlight and annotate articles, save articles for later reading, play videos at 2x speed, and of course, block ads. [add links] Over time, these extensions have become a critical part of the way that I experience the Web.
+I personally use Chrome extensions that fill in my passwords, help me read Japanese kanji, simplify the visual design of Gmail, let me highlight and annotate articles, save articles for later reading, play videos at 2x speed, and of course, block ads.
+Over time, these extensions have become a critical part of the way that I experience the Web.

 **Usually, extensions modify applications in ways that the original developers didn't anticipate at all.** When Japanese newspapers publish articles, they're not thinking about compatibility with the kanji reading extension.
 This gives extension authors a lot of creative space to maneuver in.
 It sometimes requires clever tricks to modify a site in ways that it wasn't built for, but it's often technically possible, and the sheer variety of extensions out there shows that people are willing to put in the effort.